TeamIDE vs Jupyter

 No server setup, no browser tab, no network dependency.
 TeamIDE is a native desktop application that works completely offline out of the box.

-ML-Native Tools
+ML-Native Tools (Coming Soon)

 Version Control First